nothub/janitord/README.md

 ---

+The janitor enables a pleasant workflow for managing multiple containerized services on a single machine.

-The janitor watches a Git repository full of [Compose](https://compose-spec.io/) files to provide a GitOps flavored workflow for a single machine.
+The janitor watches a [Git](https://git-scm.com/) repository full of [Compose](https://compose-spec.io/) files.

-It automatically generates systemd unit wrappers for services and provides lifecycle hooks.
+The janitor automatically generates systemd unit wrappers and provides lifecycle hooks.